 - Rinse hair thoroughly.
-Depending on your hair type, you might need to use shampoo for this step.
+Depending on your hair type, you might want to use shampoo for this step.
 If you have dry or very curly hair, plain warm water might do the trick.

 Best coconut oil for skin

 You’ll find coconut oil in products like primers, foundations and facial wipes.
 Adored for its light texture and absorbency, it can be used on your face as the last step in your skincare routine to seal in moisture.
-It also doubles as a makeup remover and shaving lubricant.
+It also doubles as a makeup remover and shaving cream for slick, smooth skin.

-Virgin coconut oil is usually considered best for direct use on the skin — especially on the face — because it’s unbleached.
-Just be cautious if you have oily, acne-prone skin — coconut oil can cause breakouts for some people.Shop skin oilBack to top
+Unrefined coconut oil is usually considered best for direct use on the skin — especially on the face — because it contains more nutrients and antioxidants.
+Just be cautious if you have oily, acne-prone skin — coconut oil can cause breakouts for some.Shop skin oilBack to top

 Best coconut oil for cooking